-“When you’re rushing to finish everything around the holidays, you’re more likely to let your defenses down when it comes to payment security,” says Ben Wallach, enterprise fraud director at PNC Bank.
+“When you’re rushing to finish everything around the holidays, you’re more likely to let your defenses down when it comes to payment security,” says Trevor Buxton, a fraud awareness and communications manager and Certified Fraud Examiner with PNC Bank.
 “But being lax with your cards or not double checking for secure websites can cost you valuable time – and money – if your information is compromised.”

-In an effort to keep your finances safer this holiday season, Wallach provides a few tips for keeping your personal and account information more secure.
+In an effort to keep your finances safer this holiday season, Buxton provides a few tips for keeping your personal and account information more secure.

 1. Shields Up – Use your free hand to shield the keypad when punching in your PIN, and always cover your card numbers when removing a credit or debit card from your wallet.
 Remember that those behind you in line can use their cellphones as cameras for more than capturing embarrassing moments in life to post on social channels!

 2. Look for the lock – Purchase only from online vendors with secure websites.
 There are several ways to identify this security by checking the address bar: